kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(3\) The aircraft's maintenance and inspection procedures.

-\(4\) The manufacturer's statement of compliance for the aircraft kit used in the aircraft assembly that meets §21.190(c), except that instead of meeting §21.190(c)(7), the statement must identify assembly instructions for the aircraft that meet an applicable consensus standard.
+\(4\) The manufacturer's statement of compliance for the aircraft kit used in the aircraft assembly that meets [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.190   Issue of a special airworthiness certificate for a light-sport category aircraft.|§21.190]](c), except that instead of meeting [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.190   Issue of a special airworthiness certificate for a light-sport category aircraft.|§21.190]](c)(7), the statement must identify assembly instructions for the aircraft that meet an applicable consensus standard.

 \(5\) The aircraft's flight training supplement.